TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-state-harmful.md

 My first thought was to use an effect to adjust the scroll bar position.
 That would ensure it happened after React rendered.
 However, I was nervous of introducing an even longer interval between cause and effect.

 I also had other broken scenarios to look at, including one where my spreadsheet already uses an effect to synchronize the scroll bar position.
 This scenario changes the `DisplayGrid` offset in response to a key event that makes a new focus cell visible.
-The spreadsheet component uses an effect that calls `scrollTo` on `VirtualScrollProxy` to position the scroll bar to match the grid offset.
+The spreadsheet component uses an effect that calls `scrollTo` to position the scroll bar to match the grid offset.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/effect-update-state-and-scroll.png" alt="Dependent Scroll Events Profile" %}